Hardening and Maintenance

 Scans stuck in running:

-1. Check whether the ECS runner task is still alive for that scan.
+- Check whether the ECS runner task is still alive: look for the runner ECS task in the AWS console.

 Quota errors hitting users unexpectedly: